dukelanovic/KIDS_RTS/SECURITY.md

 # Security Policy

-The best security policy is to make that whole damned thing open source (to have a better damnadtion among evil developers and producers) So, I am plannig not at all to invent any security on this software.
+The best security policy is to make that whole damned thing open source (to have a better damnation among evil developers and producers) So, I am plannig not at all to invent any security on this software.
 Me as a doomed developer - also was programming that game for many nights for the kids didn't gave a sh## about all my efforts and for better playing Roblox...
 (Woodworking would be so much better...)